 - To check your UWaterloo email account AccessAbility Services’ Online System regularly for updates and notices from the office.

 - To meet curriculum standards once accommodation is provided.

-- To contact AccessAbility Services if you need to cancel or reschedule a meeting with your advisor
+- To contact AccessAbility Services if you need to cancel or reschedule a meeting with your accommodation consultant

 - To maintain contact throughout the term with your AccessAbility Services advisor, particularly if changes or problems arise related to your disability and/or courses.
-If you drop courses for which exam accommodations have been arranged, please inform your advisor.
+If you drop courses for which exam accommodations have been arranged, please inform your accommodation consultant.

 - To use borrowed equipment responsibly and respectfully, returning it by pre-determined deadline

 - To manage your time – class work, attendance and study time.
 Although AccessAbility Services provides reasonable educational accommodations, you are responsible for your academic success.

 - To contribute towards a positive, welcoming, and inclusive environment in AccessAbility Services

 You can read the entire document at: Academic Accommodations for Students with Disabilities: Roles and Responsibilities